 When Offspring was in junior high, xe came home in trouble, because xe didn’t have a form that xe needed.
 First, I was the one who was supposed to fill out the form, so it never made sense to me to berate xyr for my oversight.
 But, on top of that, when I contacted the school office and asked how I should have known about the form, I got a terse response that it was “in the newsletter for that two week period.”
 So I went through the 12 page newsletter.
 Again.
 The information about the form was on the fourth page, in the middle of the second paragraph of the third column, under an article header “New Superintendent Optimistic About X Schools.”
 No bullet point, no box on the front of the newsletter.
 I had skimmed the newsletter, but between the tedious politi-speak on district budgeting fights, and stress about school closures and pink slips, I missed it.

 This is a place where my variety of anxiety disorder kicks in.
 I can triage material in my mind, but it takes a great deal of effort.
 Without an intense internal conversation, I weight all information and all reactions the same.
 So skimming a ton of information presented at the same level of importance is pretty much impossible.
 I have to full-on read and sort, which can be exhausting.
-When it comes to social media, like Facebook, I can’t spend a lot of time on it.
+According to a rehab near me, when it comes to social media, like Facebook, I can’t spend a lot of time on it.
 A wall of opinions, and trivia, is a seething breeding ground of stress.
 So, although I have had a Facebook account for some time, I only looked at it when I knew I was in good shape and had the energy to deal with it.
 Which brings us to college and Facebook.

 It makes perfect sense to me for the university to deal with the wall of anxiety that is new parents by crowd-sourcing answers to questions.
 Rather than hiring a hundred people to field the same, trivial questions over and over, they put us all in a Facebook group, and let us help each other.
 All 1,000 and counting of us.
 But it’s not just parents (or I wouldn’t look).
 Administrators toss out updates on orientation and check-in and requirements.
 It’s my worst nightmare.
 Kernels of information that I do need to have are tossed in willy-nilly with the infinite variety of fears of every parent.
 The well-meant, the aggrieved, the micro-managers, the “turn them loose and let them sink or swim” ultra-competitive parents, the die-hard extroverts, all there, all the time.